RubenWerdmuller/minikube-workshop/README.md

 app.listen(4000);
 ```

-Oh, and finally, add something to run the whole!
+Add a start script to your package.json:

 ```zsh
 "start": "node index.js"
 ```

-### The front-end
+### Settiung up the Front-end

-As `Next.js` is still our favorite!
+For the front-end, let's use Next.js:

 ```zsh
 npx create-next-app@latest
 ```

-Now add a fetch to our API somewhere so we know we're in contact!
-Make sure you use a different port to start your front-end.
+Fetch data from your API by making an HTTP request.
+Be sure to use a different port for your front-end:

 ```js
   useEffect(() => {